Nawaf-TBE/Codebase_RAG/README.md

 Add support for image uploads to query image-related data in the codebase.
 Enhanced Multi-Codebase Queries:
 Allow querying across multiple codebases simultaneously.

+ Challenges Faced

+Webhook Implementation:
+Cloning and embedding new code updates worked, but re-indexing Pinecone for partial updates remains a challenge.
+Embedding Large Codebases:
+Optimizing performance for large repositories is an ongoing task.